one-chain-labs/onechain/README.md

 Sui is written in [Rust](https://www.rust-lang.org) and supports smart contracts written in the [Move programming language](https://github.com/move-language/move) to define assets that may have an owner.
 Move programs define operations on these assets including custom rules for their creation, the transfer of these assets to new owners, and operations that mutate assets.

 Sui has a native token called SUI, with a fixed supply.
-The SUI token is used to pay for gas, and is also used as [delegated stake on authorities](https://learn.bybit.com/blockchain/delegated-proof-of-stake-dpos/) within an epoch.
+The OCT token is used to pay for gas, and is also used as [delegated stake on authorities](https://learn.bybit.com/blockchain/delegated-proof-of-stake-dpos/) within an epoch.
 The voting power of authorities within this epoch is a function of this delegated stake.
 Authorities are periodically reconfigured according to the stake delegated to them.
 In any epoch, the set of authorities is [Byzantine fault tolerant](https://pmg.csail.mit.edu/papers/osdi99.pdf).
 At the end of the epoch, fees collected through all transactions processed are distributed to authorities according to their contribution to the operation of the system.
 Authorities can in turn share some of the fees as rewards to users that delegated stakes to them.

-Sui is supported by several cutting-edge [peer-reviewed studies](https://github.com/MystenLabs/sui/blob/main/docs/content/concepts/research-papers.mdx) and extensive years of open-source development.
+Sui is supported by several cutting-edge [peer-reviewed studies](https://github.com/one-chain-labs/onechain/blob/main/docs/content/concepts/research-papers.mdx) and extensive years of open-source development.

 ## More About Sui